HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/mesh-and-discretization-strategies.rst

   discretizations,
 - to perform mesh QA before mixing numerical and physical interpretation.

-This is why the mesh workflow should not be described as mere preprocessing.
+This is why mesh execution should not be described as mere preprocessing.
 It is where one of the most consequential modelling choices becomes explicit.

 What To Check Before Solving
 ----------------------------